Empirical mathematics in Australian Indigenous Smoke Telegraphy: Appendix

 In Victoria, on the Darling, and in the Northern Territory, hollow trees are used for signal smokes.
 Green or damp material is thrust into the hollow, dry fuel is placed beneath, and the hot blast rushing through carries the dark smoke up through the tube and into the air in the form of a thin, regular, but far ascending dark column of smoke.

-Owing to the disinclination of the natives to yield up information in their possession concerning smoke signals, it is difficult to learn much as to the meanings attached to the various forms known to be in use.
+Owing to the disinclination of the natives to yield up information in their possession concerning smoke signals, it is difficult to learn much as to the meanings attached to the various forms.

 The meanings of spiral coils are curious.
 For Powell's Creek Tribe, spiral coils of thin pale or dark smoke ``Mullagar Winlabardim'' mean ``All about, come quick, plenty of kangaroo.''
 Similar coils of dense dark smoke ``Umbarunnie'' mean ``Two men come quick, help carry game.